 12. Learn the art of appreciation

-Appreciating an employee and celebrating their and the company’s milestones have massive psychological benefits.
+Appreciating an employee and celebrating their (and the company’s) milestones has massive psychological benefits.
 Not only does it foster a sense of belonging but it makes the team feel valued, respected and appreciated.
 Remember, the company’s success is the team’s success, sharing it with the team and appreciating every member’s personal contribution gives them a sense of achievement and appreciation.

 Wrapping it up

 Managing a remote team is no easy task, however, following these tips will help create a framework to build a remote team management strategy.
 The benefits of the remote working environment shouldn’t be overshadowed by easy to overcome hurdles.